atk14/PupiqClient/README.md

     To preserve aspect ratio and fill the background size with a specific colour:
     {!$img|pupiq_img:"80x80x#ffffff"} {* 80x80, the image is not cropped *}

+    To preserve aspect ratio and use transparent background:
+    {!$img|pupiq_img:"80x80xtransparent"} {* 80x80, the image is not cropped *}

+    Keep in mind that transparent background works only on PNG images.

+    Transparent background can be specified with a fallback background colour for JPG images:
+    {!$img|pupiq_img:"80x80xtransparent_or_#ffffff"} {* 80x80, the image is not cropped *}

     To add some attributes to img tag:
     {!$img|pupiq_img:"80x80,enable_enlargement":"class='image-icon',title='Nice icon',data-clickable"}